surveashwini/Javascript-concepts/README.md

       2. The execution flow then adds the first statement to the call stack. i.e. console.log(‘Well Hello from the                    mainMethod! ’);

       3. Once the message has been logged into the console, the execution flows moves to the next statement.
-In this case,   it is setTimeout method.
+In this case,it is setTimeout method.
 As the setTimeout method has 0 milliseconds to wait for, irrespective of the duration, the WebAPIs will start the timer that will wait for 0 milliseconds.

       4. While the timer is running in the WebAPIs, the execution flow immediately moves to the next statement. i.e. console.log(‘Now this ends here!’)

       5. Once the timer is completed running the duration mentioned in the setTimeout method, i.e. 0 milliseconds, the callback method is moved to the callback/ message queue, ready for execution.
 The execution order for queue is first in first out i.e. FIFO

       6. Now, the Event loop comes into the picture here.
 The job of the Event loop is to look into the call stack and determine if the stack if empty or not.
 If the call stack is empty, it looks into the message queue to see if there’s any pending callback waiting to be executed.
 Therefore, the Event loop will check if any of the frame is present in the call stack, if yes, will wait till it gets executed, if no, will move the callback method from the callback queue to the call stack for execution.

       7. The callback method is moved to call stack and is executed immediately. i.e. console.log(’They are not gona print me immediately!’)